-Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations 5.32m 50% AEP Flood Level Roads Inundated (roads in bold red are DTP operated roads) Bairnsdale-Dargo Road becomes inundated at the intersection with Lindenow-Glenaladale Road.
-Flood depths up to 0.3m are observed, with negligible flow velocity.
-A low hazard category is identified for this road.
-Rivermouth Road becomes inundated at Eagle Point.
+Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations 5.32m 50% AEP Flood Level Roads Inundated (roads in bold red are DTP operated roads) Rivermouth Road becomes inundated at Eagle Point.
 Flood depths up to 0.3m are observed.
 The flow velocity is negligible, and a low hazard category is identified.
-Road closure signs provided by the road authority for: Bairnsdale-Dargo Road Lindenow-Glenaladale Road Rivermouth Road 5.6m Minor Flood Level 6.14m 20% AEP Flood Level Community infrastructure likely inundated: Bullumwaal Road Reserve (Wy Yung Sporting Ground) is inundated, with flood depths reaching 1.2m at some parts of the oval.
+Road closure signs provided by the road authority for: Rivermouth Road 5.6m Minor Flood Level 6.14m 20% AEP Flood Level Community infrastructure likely inundated: Bullumwaal Road Reserve (Wy Yung Sporting Ground) is inundated, with flood depths reaching 1.2m at some parts of the oval.
 Flow velocity is negligible, and a low hazard level is identified.
 Flood waters do not reach the clubrooms.
 Picnic Point Reserve becomes inundated with flood depths reaching 1.2m.
 Flow velocity is negligible, but a moderate hazard level is defined for both adults and children.
 The western portion of Howitt Park is inundated, with flood depths ranging from 0.3-0.8m.
 Flow velocity is negligible, and a low hazard level is identified.
-Road closure signs provided by the road authority for: Soldiers Road Hansfords Lane Pippin Drive Yeates Drive Cole Road Lindenow-Glenaladale Road
+Road closure signs provided by the road authority for: Pippin Drive Yeates Drive Cole Road Bullumwaal Road Pound Swamp Hill Road Webbs Road